kcri-tz/sans/README.md

                   	          geom2: geometric mean with pseudo-counts

     -f, --filter  	 Output a greedy maximum weight subset
-                  	 options: 1-tree: compatible to a tree
+                  	 options: strict: compatible to a tree
+                  	          weakly: weakly compatible network
-                  	          2-tree: compatible to union of two trees (network)
+                  	          n-tree: compatible to a union of n trees (where n is an arbitrary number)

     -x, --iupac   	 Extended IUPAC alphabet, resolve ambiguous bases Specify a number to limit the k-mers per position